Piggun/streaming-data-project/README.md

 - **From the AWS Management Console** :
      - Go to AWS DynamoDB
      - Click on 'tables'
-     - Select your table ('request-counter' if created with provided Terraform plan)
+     - Select your table ('request-counter' if created with the provided Terraform plan)
      - And click on 'Explore table items'
 - **From the terminal**:
      - Run  `aws dynamodb get-item  --table-name [Your-table-name-here] --key '{"Date": {"S": "[The-date-to-track]"}}'`